hassony2/mva/object-recognition/README.md

 - a 3d convolutional network

-- a classifier (shallow neural network) on top of features extracted with a pretrained neural network
+- a classifier (shallow neural network) on top of features extracted with a pretrained neural network, see [here](time-arrow-features)

 A complementary approach that produced better results was carried out by [pierre](https://github.com/pierrestock/time-arrow).